Om-Mandlik/Age-Calculator/README.md

-This repo contain code of Age-Calculator code in JS
+This repo contain code of Age-Calculator code in JS where ahe is calculated in form of years months and days